ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 A mapping might then define that no preference is associated with other categories.

-# Consulting a Preference Expression {#consulting}
+# Consulting a Preference Statement {#consulting}

-After processing a preference expression ({{processing}}), an application can request the status of a specific usage category.
+After processing a statement of preference ({{processing}}), an application can request the status of a specific usage category.

-A single preference expression can be evaluated for a usage category as follows:
+A single statement of preference can be evaluated for a usage category as follows:

-1. If the expression contains an explicit preference (either to allow or disallow), that is the result.
+1. If the statement contains an explicit preference (either to allow or disallow), that is the result.